 When you purchase a new home, you want protect it — from the crown molding right on down to the foundation.
-Many builders offer home warranties, or provide warranties purchased from an independent company that assumes responsibility for certain claims.
+All builders will offer a home warranty or provide you with the option to purchase a new home warranty from an independent company that assumes responsibility for certain claims.
 Some homeowners will purchase additional coverage to supplement their builder warranties.

 No matter where your coverage comes from, it’s important to understand exactly what you’re getting.
 After all, the average structural defect can cost $50,000 or more to repair.
 Read on to save yourself both headache and heartache if you notice an issue with your new home.